pietmichal/michalpietraszko.com/posts/how-to-make-an-accurate-estimate-you-dont.md

 ---
-title: How to make an accurate estimate?
+title: How to make an accurate time estimate?
 You don't.
-description: Recent tweets about estimates made me worry about how average developer or team member preceives estimation.
+description: Recent tweets and general notion about estimates made me worry about how an average software developer preceives estimation.
 ---

-Recent popular tweet made me worry because people might agree with it for a wrong reason.
+A recent popular tweet made me worry because people might agree with it for the wrong reason.

-Without calling out people - all of it boils down to this quote:
+Without calling out people, all of it boils down to this quote:

 > Don't trust developer estimates.

-Having to say it is already a sign of a problem.
-This implies that a developer is a person that you cannot trust.
+People saying it and agreeing with it is a sign of the problem.
+It paints a picture of a developer being a person you cannot trust and makes less experienced folks feel bad.

-This sentiment makes people completely miss the point, atagonizes product teams against software engineers and make less experienced folks feel bad.

-The issue even beyond twitter.
-Many great books and engineers talk abot out.
-I bet you have been given an advice to double or triple your estimates.
+The issue spans beyond twitter.
+Many books and engineers talk about it a lot.
+I bet you somebody gave you the advice to double or triple your estimates as a rule of thumb.

-Let us see what Wikipedia has to say:

-> Estimation (or estimating) is the process of finding an estimate,
-> or approximation, which is a value that is usable for some purpose even if input data
-> may be incomplete, uncertain, or unstable.

-Please make a mental note of it - **the word estimate implies uncertainty**.
+The truth is that **estimate implies uncertainty**.

 ## Dealing with uncertainty.

-Reality changes every day and new variables come into play.
-What worked a month ago is very likely not to work this month.
+Reality changes every day.
+What worked a month ago is not guaranteed to bring the same results this month - especially in the modern world.

-Especially when it comes to such a fast paced environment that is software.

 What we do carries a risk.
-We should focus more on reducing the risk.
-We cannot completely remove it.
+We should embrace the fact that we cannot eradicate it and focus on reducing it instead.

-Focus on the objective itself and give yourself a timeframe to achieve it.
+If the estimation is uncertain, then it does not reflect reality - be it story points or actual hours.
+Why would you want to bet on it then?

+Focus on the objective.
+I don't mean finishing user story A, B, and C. **Don't confuse it with a task.**  Think of it more like **the outcome** you want to reach.
+You might want to improve conversion in a specific channel, help customers do X, or assess the viability of a technology.

+If your measurements had proven that something you do is not working as expected, then it is time to take learnings, apply them, and continue what you are doing or pivot.

+Rinse and repeat until you achieve your desired outcome.

+## Dealing with time.

+Time exists, we can't deny that, but estimate still means nothing when it comes to delivering actual value.

+I am not saying that you should always take your sweet time.
+You still have to impose limits on yourself.

-Be it a two-week sprint goal, a quarterly objective measured by key results or something that you check results every month.
+Give yourself a time frame for contribution.
+Be it a two-week sprint goal or a quarterly objective measured by key results.

-If an idea proves to be insufficient, react and adjust immediatelly.

-And by an "objective", I don't mean "finish user story A, B and C".
-I mean the outcome you are contributing towards.

-What do we call this? **Being agile.**

-## But everyone wants estimates.
-They need to know when job will be done.
-What do I do then?

-This is problem is contextual.
-There is no one-size fits all solution for you as an individual.

-If your team is given a list of things to be done without questions asked then give them what they want and play by their rules.
+You still have to take your organization's and team's values into consideration.
+Some might find unpolished look acceptable.
+Others might not.

+Combining the limits with clear objectives and values can yield results faster.
+They might not be what you have expected, but it is better to learn about it sooner than later.

+Some might say that they need a time estimate so they can put pressure on themselves or their team.
+More sensible people consider the unpredictable nature of estimation and double, or triple, them just in case.

+There is a problem with this mindset.
+It switches the focus from delivering value to getting specific things done on time.
+Time spent is not directly proportional to the value.

+You don't reduce risk by increasing the estimated time.
+You are reducing risk by validating your assumptions often instead.

+If you are worried about how much time work will take, focus on reducing the friction in your team instead.

+## What if they still expect you to give a time estimate.

-If you agree with organisation's reasoning, go for it.
+If you agree with the organization's reasoning or are willing to accept it, then go for it.

-If you are not, you can try influencing people around you (which is a great skill to obtain) or consider different options in your career.
+If you are not, then you can try influencing people around you  - which is a great skill to obtain - and be good friends with them or consider looking for new opportunities.

-I am not a big fan of estimates in software projects.
-Be it story points or actual man-hours.

-Estimates mean nothing when it comes to delivering actual value.
-I can understand using story points as a third wheel for development teams that are inexperienced with agile way of thinking.

-The truth is, if you need to achieve something, you just do anything necessary to make it happen.

-Some people might say that you want to take the quickest thing to do.
-This is wrong on so many levels.

-You don't reduce risk by taking the lowest estimated ticket.
-You reduce risk by constant validation of your actions.

-Do you need to increase conversion in certain channels?
-Do anything to improve it, then measure it, and continue doing it or take learnings and pivot.

-Rinse and repeat until you achieve your objective.